Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Alucard’s Sword: As the name says, Alucard’s sword in Castlevania: Symphony of the Night.

 - Aquila: Ky Kiske’s broadsword in Guilty Gear.
-Its most distinctive feature is the hollowed out middle.
+Its most distinctive feature is the hollowed out middle-section.

 - Ashbringer: One of the most powerful swords in Blizzard’s Warcraft universe.
 Forged as a weapon against the undead, Ashbringer is most remembered as the sword of Tirion Fordring, and for shattering Frostmourne.